Too Low to be paddled

-Weather on the river today will be a 30 percent chance of snow after noon. partly sunny, with a high near 44. calm wind becoming north northwest around 6 mph in the afternoon. little or no snow accumulation expected.
+Weather on the river today will be a 20 percent chance of showers and thunderstorms. areas of smoke. patchy fog before 9am. otherwise, mostly sunny, with a high near 89. calm wind becoming south around 6 mph in the afternoon.

 Temps are expected to range between

 This is a wild and scenic river in the heart of the Northern Rockies.
 You have Glacier National Park on river left for your viewing pleasure.
 You will have bears and other wildlife for your photo ops.
 Plenty of fishing here too.
 Take your whole family and enjoy some nights on the river.

 Suggested river levels for paddling this section of the Flathead, North Fork are between a bare minimum of 1,000cfs and a high of 10,000cfs.